-I wrote the book Restoring Shards of Shame a few years ago after finishing a six month internship program I had developed.
-I was tired and pooped ready for a something new to do.
+I wrote the book Restoring Shards of Shame a few years ago after finishing a six-month internship program I had developed.
+I was pooped ready for a something new to do.

 I came across a 40 day bootcamp from Tamara Lowe’s Kingdom Builders Academy.
 The advertisement said it would help me find the hidden gifts and talents God placed in me.
 Very timely.

 Halfway through the bootcamp, I spoke with one of her experts in an hour long coaching session.
 After reading through my profile and asking me questions, he stated that with my life experience I had a book in me.
 I was flabbergasted!

 When we finished the conversation, I sat back to mull over what I just heard from him.
 Then, three words came to my mind, shards of shame.
 I knew deep inside me it was a title, of a novel.
 It was as simple as that.

 One morning soon afterwards, I sat down and started writing.
 For three hours, words poured out of me chapter by chapter.
 I wrote five chapters and created seven of the lead characters.
 When I put my pen down, I was sore, thirsty, and grateful.
 I’d begun a new phase in my life.